sustainlab-group/sustainbench/README.md

 ```

 The conda environment files default to CPU-only packages.
 If you have a GPU, please comment/uncomment the appropriate lines in the environment files; you may need to also install CUDA 10 or 11 and cuDNN 7.

-## Running Baseline Models

-We provide baseline models for many of the benchmark tasks included in SustainBench.
-See the `baseline_models` folder for the code and detailed instructions to reproduce our results.

-## Dataset Preprocessing

-11 of the 15 SustainBench benchmark tasks involve data that is being publicly released for the first time.
-We already release the processed versions of our dataset on [Google Drive](https://drive.google.com/drive/folders/1jyjK5sKGYegfHDjuVBSxCoj49TD830wL?usp=sharing).
-However, we also provide code and detailed instructions for downloading and processing the data in the `dataset_preprocessing` folder.
-This is NOT necessary for running our baseline models.

 ## Code Formatting and Type Checking